Buy or Sell Magnolia Oil & Gas Corporation (MGY) Stock Now | Don't Try to Be a Top Gun

 Sponsored

+The average price from analysts is $28.50, which is $5.65 above the current price.
 MGY currently public float of 169.78M and currently shorts hold a 7.21% ratio of that float.
-Today, the average trading volume of MGY was 1.72M shares.
+Today, the average trading volume of MGY was 1.54M shares.

 MGY’s Market Performance

-MGY stocks went down by -0.43% for the week, with a monthly drop of -1.88% and a quarterly performance of -10.40%, while its annual performance rate touched 6.38%.
-The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 3.84% for Magnolia Oil & Gas Corporation.
-The simple moving average for the period of the last 20 days is -0.56% for MGY stocks with a simple moving average of -2.98% for the last 200 days.
+MGY stocks went down by -0.76% for the week, with a monthly jump of 5.40% and a quarterly performance of -10.91%, while its annual performance rate touched 6.99%.
+The volatility ratio for the week stands at 4.61% while the volatility levels for the past 30 days are set at 3.70% for Magnolia Oil & Gas Corporation.
+The simple moving average for the period of the last 20 days is 0.70% for MGY stocks with a simple moving average of -0.92% for the last 200 days.

 Analysts’ Opinion of MGY